 Developmental practice

 Above anything else, Leadership Supervision is a developmental practice.
 It is a generative conversation of challenge, support, insight and deep understanding.
-A supervisor may be working with a leader for over eight months to a year.
+A supervisor may work with a leader for over eight months to a year.
 It is a great responsibility to ensure that not only does the leader develop in confidence and competence, but that they are fully resourced in several ways: increasing self-awareness, viewing things from new perspectives, handling critical conversations in their work, becoming more skilful at ‘managing up’ and so on.

 Mindfulness

 Leadership supervisors are trained to sense and tap into another person’s energy field.
-At the same time, being acutely aware of our patterns of thought and energy flow and developing a greater depth of awareness.
+At the same time, we must be acutely aware of our patterns of thought and energy flow and develop a greater depth of awareness.
 This thoughtful space created in professional reflective supervision allows us to put aside assumptions and intrusions to focus entirely on the leader and their requirements.
 In this space, the leader can safely explore deeper hidden, often unhelpful patterns and gain powerful insights.
 New knowledge emerges, and leaders gain confidence and increased self-awareness.
 This kind of leadership supervision relationship underpins the Full Spectrum Model of supervision.

 Leaders as supervisors

-As a leader, you may also be supervising many different people around the globe in various situations.
+As a leader, you may also supervise many people around the globe in various situations.
 If, as leaders, you are aware of how you form your worldview.
 Also, how you operate your filters, you can more readily accept the differences of those you lead with this insight.
 On occasion, leaders need to put aside (not abandon!) their view of the world.
 We understand that leaders naturally get on well with those who share their attitudes and values through research.
-Your own beliefs and strong views as a leader may slip through in an unguarded moment and prevent you from hearing the needs of your direct reports.
+Your beliefs and strong views as a leader may slip through in an unguarded moment and prevent you from hearing the needs of your direct reports.

 Using reflective practice